renner0e/bluefin-wallpapers-plasma/README.md

 ## About
 These are all the cool Bluefin Wallpapers converted in a way so [this KDE Wallpaper plugin](https://github.com/zzag/plasma5-wallpapers-dynamic) can do something useful with it.

-You will get a wallpaper that changes dynamically depending on your local time.
+You will get a wallpaper that changes the lighting dynamically depending on your time.

 These files are worthless for you if you don't have this plugin.